 STEP 2: Positioning of the Dummy

-The test setup in the DuPos data base informs about the ideal position of the dummy.
 The actual position of the dummy is recorded via control points placed on the dummy or on adapters and compared to the ideal position.
 The difference from actual to ideal position is shown in a coordinate table or in a graphic representation.
 Since control points on the vehicle are constantly monitored, there is no effect on the measurement if the vehicle moves during the measurement process.

 STEP 3: Touch Probe, Report